Does Body Snatching Still Happen? (8 Real Cases)

 Body Snatching For Cannibalism In Pakistan 2011 & 2014

 As a general rule, body snatching in order to cannibalize the cadaver is extremely rare.
 In April 2011, and again in April 2014, brothers Mohammad Farman Ali and Mohammad Arif Ali from Kahawar Khan the Bhakkar District of Punjab, Pakistan were charged and convicted for stealing cadavers from a graveyard in Darya Khan.
 On both occasions, investigations led to the discovery of a number of body parts being prepared for cooking.

-Mohammad Farman Ali and Mohammad Arif Ali first came to the media attention in April 2011 when they stole the body of 24 year old Saira Parveen, who’d died of throat cancer, from her grave in a graveyard in Darya Khan, near to where the brothers lived.
+Mohammad Farman Ali and Mohammad Arif Ali first came to the media attention in April 2011 when they stole the body of 24-year-old Saira Parveen, who’d died of throat cancer, from her grave in a graveyard in Darya Khan, near to where the brothers lived.

-In true body snatching style, the corpse was in the ground no longer than 24 hours before it was removed and the discovery made the next day.
+In true body snatching style, the corpse was in the ground no longer than 24 hours before it was removed and the discovery was made the next day.

 Investigations led to the home of Arif Ali, and the press quickly reported that when the cadaver was found, it was missing both limbs.

 The discovery of the corpse makes for gruesome reading so please skip this step if it’s not for you.

 The details surrounding the discovery were recollected by Inspector Fakhar Bhatti who led the raid.

 “In the middle of the room, I saw a cooking pot which was half full of meat curry.
 Nearby was a wooden board, a butcher’s axe and a large kitchen knife.
 Bits of fat clung to the board and the blade of the axe.”

 The fat on the board had attracted ants.
 Curious, the police followed the trail and the gruesome discovery was made.